Las Vegas Termination of Parental Rights Lawyers

 It is only after allegations of abandonment, or severe abuse or neglect, that the Clark County Department of Family Services (DFS) can remove a child from the parent’s home.
 In many cases representatives from Child Protective Services will begin an investigation and initiate the removal of child from the home.
 The removal is based on an allegation that parental fault because of abandonment, neglect, unfitness, failure of parental adjustment, or that the parent posed risk of harm to the child.

-It is important to retain an attorney as early in the process as possible so that all of your rigths are protected.
-Hiring an attorney early in the process may mean that the Court in Las Vegas, Clark County, NV, will order the return of your child within the shortest period of time possible.
+It is important to retain an attorney as early in the process as possible so that all of your rights are protected.
+Hiring our Las Vegas termination of parental rights lawyers early in the process may mean that the Court in Las Vegas, Clark County, NV, will order the return of your child within the shortest period of time possible.

 Adjudicatory Hearing Concerning Protective Custody